 Founded by musician and activist Peter Gabriel the Foundation has a tradition of funding creative, risk taking projects where outstanding artists bring communities together.
 Trustee Anne Goldsworthy said “Dance Roots Africa represents the best of the Foundation’s tradition by enabling some of the best dancers from a great range of African traditions to bring people together in one of the most under-funded parts of the UK.”
 Dance Roots Africa leader, Morilie Taiwo, said “I am delighted to have won this award so that excellence in dance can inspire and bring together some of those most often ignored and left unsupported in UK society.”

+Due to the success of the project, the Dance Roots Africa project will be continuing their work in Swindon.
 For more details and for information about how to get involved in the Dance Roots Africa project please contact:

 Morilie Taiwo firstname.lastname@example.org of Dance Roots Africa.